-Demilitarized Zone (DMZ), South Korea: Must-Visit Destination
+Demilitarized Zone (DMZ), South Korea

 The Demilitarized Zone (DMZ) is a buffer between North and South Korea, established by the 1953 Armistice Agreement.
 It is a stretch of land 240 km long and 4 km wide, that acted as an inter-Korean border, separating North and South Korea.
 Both sides remain heavily armed in the area.